 The plan is guided by three main visions for the achievement of a "New Tokyo": "Safe City", "Diverse City", and "Smart City".
+In January 2018, based on a review of existing policies as well as the formulation of new policies, the TMG released an update that further developed the original action plan and included further actions intended to realise the three main visions.
+The update also included amendments designed to reflect changes in societal moods and developments needs of Tokyo residents.

-For each of these three main visions of Tokyo, the following specific policies and measures have been developed:
+For each of the three main visions of Tokyo, the following specific policies and measures have been developed: